 Mobile has been the top growth channel for retail for the past few years, and increasingly, mcommerce will be driven by smartphones.
 In 2019, eMarketer expects smartphone sales will grow 37.9% year over year and will account for 76% of mobile spending.
 However, many internet users continue to be disappointed by slow performing websites and apps.
 In 2019, look for rising smartphone conversion rates and incremental mobile dollars due to improvements in the smartphone app experience.

-The visual aspect of newer platforms such as Instagram, Pinterest and Snapchat offers a better environment for shopping than “older” social networks such as Facebook and many brands are taking advantage.
+The visual aspect of newer platforms such as Instagram, Pinterest and Snapchat offers a better environment for shopping than “older” social networks and many brands are taking advantage.
 They also function as discovery platforms, driving encounters with interesting styles, trends and brands that can create incremental demand.

 Voice commerce has become one of the most talked about trends in retail.
 But while an Adobe Digital Insights survey found that 32% of smartphone users own a smart speaker such as Echo, internal data from Amazon showed that just 2% of Alexa-enabled device owners had completed a voice-enabled purchase.
 According to Digitas, consumers most receptive to smart speaker purchases may be replenishing stocks of health, beauty and personal care items.